 - Vietnam also has bilateral FTAs with South Korea, Japan, Russia, and the United States.

 - The EU and Vietnam signed a Trade Agreement and an Investment Protection Agreement on 30 June 2019.

 - Vietnam is currently in FTA negotiations with the EFTA (Norway, Iceland, Liechtenstein, Switzerland).

 - Malaysia has bilateral FTAs with Australia, Chile, India, Japan, New Zealand, Pakistan, and Turkey.

 - Malaysia has launched FTA negotiations with the EU, EFTA, and the United States.

-As one of the most steadfast and vocal supporters of the CPTPP trade agreement, CAFTA applauded the news in January that Canada concluded negotiations.
-We were in Chile when it was signed in early March, and we were very supportive when the treaty was recently tabled in Parliament.
+As one of the most steadfast and vocal supporters of the CPTPP trade agreement, CAFTA applauded the news in January 2018 that Canada concluded negotiations.
+CAFTA was present in Chile when CPTPP was signed.
+CAFTA continues to support CPTPP.

 1 House Standing Committee on International Trade, The Trans-Pacific Partnership Agreement: Benefits and Challenges for Canadians, 2017.